ai-joe-git/Belullama/README.md

 Belullama is released under the [MIT License](https://opensource.org/licenses/MIT).
 Please refer to the LICENSE file in the repository for more details.

-Sources
+## Sources

-GitHub - ollama/ollama: Get up and running with Llama 3, Mistral, Gemma, and other large language models.
+- [Ollama](https://ollama.com) Get up and running with Llama 3, Mistral, Gemma, and other large language models.
-GitHub - IceWhaleTech/CasaOS: CasaOS - A simple, easy-to-use, elegant open-source Personal Cloud system.
+- [CasaOS](https://casaos.io) A simple, easy-to-use, elegant open-source Personal Cloud system.
-GitHub - open-webui/open-webui: User-friendly WebUI for LLMs (Formerly Ollama WebUI)
+- [Open-WebUI](https://openwebui.com) User-friendly WebUI for LLMs (Formerly Ollama WebUI)